+a quo from which (the judgment of the court a quo means a judgment of a court of the first instance i.e. the court before which the matter was heard before it was brought to the present court).

+ab initio from the beginning

+stance - an order made by a court when on the evidence it is

+unable to give judgment for either party

+ad idem of the same mind

+affidavit a sworn statement made by a person in writing

+appeal where a superior court reconsiders a matter decided by a

+lower court

+bona fide in good faith

+causa cause

+causal connection the relationship between a specific act and a particular result

+cause of action the facts giving rise to a legal claim

+cadit quaestio the question falls away

+compos mentis sane

+contra bonos mores contrary to good morals

+consensus consent or agreement insult

+contumelia cur ad vult the court wishes to consider its decision

+de bonis propriis out of his/her own pocket

+de facto the factual position

+ex the law is not concerned with trivialities

+de novo anew

+ex facie on the face of it

+ex lege by operation of law

+ex parte as the only interested party

+ex post facto seen in retrospect

+genus class

+in casu in this case

+in esse existing

+infra below

-absolution from the instance - an order made by a court when on the evidence it is unable to give judgment for either party ad idem of the same mind affidavit a sworn statement made by a person in writing appeal where a superior court reconsiders a matter decided by a lower court bona fide in good faith causa cause causal connection the relationship between a specific act and a particular result cause of action the facts giving rise to a legal claim cadit quaestio the question falls away compos mentis sane contra bonos mores consensus consent or agreement contumelia insult cur ad vult the court wishes to consider its decision de bonis propriis out of his/her own pocket de facto the factual position de minimis non curat lex the law is not concerned with trivialities de novo anew ex facie on the face of it ex lege by operation of law ex parte as the only interested party ex post facto seen in retrospect genusclassin casuin this casein esseexistinginfrabelow in re in the case of interdict a court order which forbids someone to act in a certain way in toto as a whole or in its entirety inter aliaamongst othersinterimin the meantimeintra vireswithin the authority iusta causa just cause litis contestatio the moment when the suit is instituted between the parties locus standi in iudicio capacity to litigate (i.e. the ability to sue or be sued in a court of law)
+in re in the case of

+interdict in toto inter alia interim intra vires iusta causa litis contestatio locus standi in iudicio a court order which forbids someone to act in a certain way as a whole or in its entirety amongst others in the meantime within the authority just cause the moment when the suit is instituted between the parties capacity to litigate (i.e. the ability to sue or be sued in a court of law)

+mandamus (mandatory order) - court order compelling someone to do something

+mero motu spontaneously or of his/her own volition

+nexus link

+NO (nomine officii) in an official capacity

+obiter dictum remark in passing

+onus burden of proof

+pactum agreement

+per se in itself

+postea afterwards

+prima facie at first sight

+qua as

+quasi ratio as if ground or reason

+ratio decidendi reason for the decision

+res thing

+res ipsa loquitur res judicata it speaks for itself the matter has been judged and the case is therefore closed

+respondent the opposing party in an application or an appeal

+viva voce orally

+sine without

+status quo ante the previous legal position

+stare decisis decided cases remain authoritative

+sub judice pending

+sui generis of its own kind

+supra above

-mandamus (mandatory order) - court order compelling someone to do something mero motu spontaneously or of his/her own volition nexus link qua as quasi as if ratio ground or reason ratio decidendi reason for the decision res thing res ipsa loquitur it speaks for itself res judicata the matter has been judged and the case is therefore closed respondent the opposing party in an application or an appeal viva voce orally sine without status quo ante the previous legal position stare decisis decided cases remain authoritative sub judice pending sui generis of its own kind supra above ultra vires beyond the powers voetstoots a term in a contract of sale whereby a seller sells and a buyer purchases a thing "as it stands" with all its defects.
+ultra vires beyond the powers

+voetstoots a term in a contract of sale whereby a seller sells and a buyer purchases a thing "as it stands" with all its defects.